Photo: Marty Boyatt

 "Momentum" is truly the best term for what is happening in this historic building!
 A work-in-progress, the aquarium continues to grow and flourish as new exhibits and fish are added, tanks are restored, and history is preserved for generations to come.

 The closure of the aquarium in March of 2020 due to the COVID-19 pandemic presented an opportunity to significantly renovate the facility.
-Over the last 16 months, the Belle Isle Conservancy has invested $1.2M in improvements to the aquarium.
+Over 16 months, the Belle Isle Conservancy invested $1.2M in improvements to the aquarium.
 The improvements include enhancing the quality of the visitor experience, upgrading exhibits, stabilizing critical life support systems, and modernizing behind the scenes infrastructure.

 Friday - Sunday